(All fields required)

 Shared Decision Making to Improve Care and Outcomes for Children with Autism.
 Principal Investigator.
 Cincinnati Children’s Hospital Medical Center Place Outcomes Research Award.
 Jul 2013 - Jun 2015.

-Patrick W. Brady, MD, MSc Attending Physician, Hospital Medicine
+Patrick W. Brady, MD, MSc Attending Physician, Division of Hospital Medicine

 Patient safety; quality improvement; hospital medicine